lpmi-13/current-projects/README.md

 - possible issue is that these client-side metrics are highly dependent on things like device type and network conditions, but at least we can "preview" the actual client experience
 - put a random generator on the server side to simulate latency levels, and then you can just swipe left or right based on whether you think the latency was "acceptable"...then click "generate SLO" whenever you're ready to see what it would have been

+## 200) Will it fire?
+- Micromaterial to practice going from a graph with alerting settings to deciding if it would fire or not
+- include evaluation period, evaluation frequency, cooling off period, and stuff like that
+- have a simple auto-generated graph and the settings below it and answer the question "would this fire?"

+## 201) AwkSedFred
+- basically the same as JQ-pilot, but do it for parsing and processing with both awk and sed
+- could be log lines, could be other types of text
+- exercises with just awk, just sed, and combining both
+- could we do something with streaming?
+- main issue is going to be how to visually present the exercise, since we don't have enough screen real estate (especially on mobile) to really show a lot of line)
+- could we do something with putting data into kibana?
+Do people parse kibana stuff with CLI tools?
+I don't assume so, since it's a GUI, but who knows.

+## 202) Generate transcripts with Whispernet (or is it just Whisper)
+- whatever that sweet tool is to generate transcripts from audio would be very cool to play with.
+See about leveraging it to create a corpus of certain genres in tech talk.